cwitkowitz/amt-tools/README.md

 ## Usage
 This repository can be used for many different purposes.
-Please see the ReadMe within each subpackage for more information.
+Please see the ```README.md``` within each subpackage for more information.

 Additionally, several papers are implemented under the ```examples/papers``` subdirectory in standalone scripts which utilize the framework.
+These examples demonstrate the versatility of the framework and serve as guides for how one might use it.